Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

-- Your meter should read between 13.5 and 14.5 volts (consult the for your model if necessary; Haynes is a good aftermarket manual). vehicle repair manual
+- Your meter should read between 13.5 and 14.5 volts (consult the vehicle repair manual for your model if necessary; Haynes is a good aftermarket manual).

-If your reading is lower or higher than your specification, than you may have a bad voltage regulator.
+If your reading is lower or higher than your specification, then you may have a bad voltage regulator.
 Consult your vehicle repair manual; it might tell you how to do some quick alternator checks.

-5. Battery Leakage Test
+5. Test for Battery Leakage

-If your battery seems to be in sound physical shape, and has good, clean, tight connections, it is possible the battery is leaking its charge.
+If your battery seems to be in sound physical shape and has good, clean, tight connections, it is possible the battery is leaking its charge.

 This can happen when you allow the battery to accumulate a layer of dirt or acid, especially around the top.
 This test is simple and quick.
 And all you need is your voltmeter.